KDE/digikam-doc/setup_application/miscs_settings.rst

     The Titles Text Editor from Captions Tab with Spellcheck Feature

-The **Default Language** allow to set the language to spellcheck with the *x-default* entry from the alternative-language string.
-If you select **Auto-detect** value, the string contents will be parsed to determine the language automatically and select the right dictionary for spellchecking.
-Of course, in all cases the relevant dictionaries must be installed on your computer to see the spellchecking works properly.
+The **Default Language** option sets the language to spellcheck with the *x-default* entry from the alternative-language string.
+If you select **Auto-detect**, the string contents will be automatically parsed to determine the language and the correct dictionary for spellchecking will be selected.
+Of course, the relevant dictionaries must be installed on your computer in order for spellchecking to work properly.

-You can edit a list of words that Spellcheck must ignore during operations. digiKam already provide a list usual keywords to not verify.
+You can edit a list of words that Spellcheck should ignore during operations. digiKam already provide a list of common keywords to ignore.

 .. _localize_settings: